-- " when the service is to be informed (as soon as possible); - " who is to be informed (person in charge); - " how they are to be informed (phone, email, and so on).
+- when the service is to be informed (as soon as possible); - " who is to be informed (parent or guardian); - " how they are to be informed (phone, email, and so on).

 It outlines how the staff roster shows staff absences and substitutions.